Our Faculty

 Before joining Medill in 2012, Duff was the director of multimedia and chief video journalist for Time, where he oversaw video and other multimedia projects for the magazine’s digital platforms and Time.com.
 Previously, Duff worked for The New York Times and CNN.

-Lecturer and Director of Audio Journalism Programming
+Senior Lecturer & Director of Audio Journalism Programming